-21 Sep Innovations in wind propulsion in maritime navigation
+21 Sep Wind propulsion innovations in maritime navigation

-Last March, we saw the world come to a halt with the container ship Ever-Given in the Suez Canal.
-This blockage may have revealed important economic issues.
-With thousands of container ships navigating the world’s oceans, the risks are not only economic but also environmental.
-Today, 90% of international trade is carried out via the merchant marine.
-Shipping is the second largest carbon dioxide emitting sector in the world after electricity generation.
-With more than 25% of CO2 emissions, freight transport is constantly increasing.
-New technologies are emerging to reduce CO2 emissions, notably through the use of wind propulsion or wind assist shipping projects.
+In March 2021, we could see the world stop with the container ship Ever-Given in the Suez Canal.
+This blockage has revealed important economic issues.
+With thousands of container ships sailing the world’s oceans, the risks are not only economic but also environmental.
+Today, 90% of international trade is carried out via shipping.
+Maritime transport is the second most carbon-intensive sector in the world after electricity production.
+With over 25% of CO2 emissions, freight transport is constantly increasing.
+New technologies appear to reduce CO2 emissions, in particular through the use of wind propulsion.

-Objective: reduce the carbon impact of the commercial shipping!
+Purpose : reducing the carbon impact of the merchant navy !

-These ships use a lot of fuel such as heavy fuel oil, which in addition to emitting CO2, emits sulfur.
+These ships use a lot of fuel such as heavy fuel oil which, in addition to emitting CO2, emits sulfur.
 There is a strong appeal to reduce fossil fuel consumption.
-Indeed, solutions are being put in place to reduce and/or replace the use of this fuel.
-Nowadays, more and more cargo ships sail with LNG (liquefied natural gas) and soon with hydrogen.
+Various solutions have been implemented to reduce and/or replace the use of this fuel.
+Nowadays, more and more cargo ships sail on LNG (liquefied natural gas) and soon on hydrogen.

-Other innovations are being developed, such as the use of sails to limit the carbon impact due to climate issues.
-Thus, LCJ Capteurs wishes to highlight several actors in the design of sails for cargo ships and thus share information related to sail energy.
+Other innovations are under development, such as the use of sails to limit the carbon impact due to climate issues.
+LCJ Capteurs wishes to highlight several actors in the design of sails for cargo ships and thus share information related to the sail energy.

 What are the different technologies of wind propulsion?

-In order to respect the climatic challenges, the navigation by the wind is one of the green solutions to reduce the ecological impact.
+Due climatic stakes, the navigation by the wind is one of the green solutions to reduce the ecological impact.
 Different technologies have been improved by the wind propulsion.
-To support these approaches, the International Windship Association was born.
-It gathers several actors who innovate in the wind.
+To support these approaches, the International Windship Association was created.
+It gathers several innovative actors in wind energy.

-The International Windship Association distinguishes wind propulsion technologies into 7 different categories:
+The International Windship Association classifies wind propulsion technologies into 7 different categories:

 - Soft Sail – between traditional sails and new dynarig (square rig shape) designs, etc.